MainaAlexM/Photo_Gallery/README.md

 # Photo_Gallery
-A Gallery of my Favorite Photos
+A Gallery of my Favorite Photos collections.

 ## Author